Celebrating a Green Halloween can help slash waste and reduce litter in our communities. Photo: Ann Tsybko.

 The air is crisp, leaves rustle underfoot, and a kaleidoscope of spooky decorations brings the streets to life.
-Ghosts dangle from trees, pumpkins flicker with candlelight, and costumed children roam the streets, eagerly anticipating the sweet treasures of the night.
+Ghosts dangle from trees, jack-o-lanterns flicker with candlelight, and costumed children roam the streets, eagerly anticipating the sweet treasures of the night.
 Halloween is here!
 But behind this eerie yet enchanting evening lies a not-so-magical truth: a surge of waste, plastic, and litter that could haunt our communities long after the festivities fade.

 Every year, consumers in the U.S. spend over $10 billion on Halloween purchases.
-That includes decorations, plastic-wrapped candy, and costumes that will eventually find their final resting place in landfills and waste incinerators.
+That includes decorations, plastic-wrapped candy, and costumes that will eventually find their final resting place in landfills and incinerators.
 The convenience of plastic has turned a night of joy into a long nightmare of pollution for our communities, waterways, and environment.

 1. Green Up Your Halloween with DIY Decorations